tarwn/lessthandot-hugo/blogs/content/posts/2010-04-01-a-simple-parallel-foreach-implementation-5.md

 }
 ```

-The problem we ran into was the lambda expression grabbing whatever “current” was defined as **_at execution time_**, causing the same index to be written to twice (and others not at all) in many cases.
+The problem we ran into was the lambda expression grabbing whatever "current" was defined as **_at execution time_**, causing the same index to be written to twice (and others not at all) in many cases.
 This is what forced us to add the line

 <code class="codespan">var captured = current;</code>